-Applicants detained under the Health Regulations are kept in detention until there is space available in open centres.
-Therefore, applicants can remain in detention for several months even though they have been medically cleared and no valid grounds for their detention remains or ever even existed.
+Applicants detained under the Health Regulations and de facto detainees are kept in detention until there is space available in open centres.
+Therefore, applicants may remain in detention for several months even though they have been medically cleared and no valid grounds for their detention remains, or ever even existed.

 Regulation 6(7) Reception Regulations.